JungeAlexander/blogdown_website/content/blog/2020-12-02-mlflow-deploy-sagemaker.md

 print(test_predictions)
 ```

-which returns as pandas Series of predictions:
+which returns a pandas Series of predictions:

 ```
 0          alex